 LinkedIn is a target-rich environment if you’re a lawyer hunting for new business online.
 And if you’re not actively building your personal brand online in 2019, you’ll become increasingly invisible to today’s consumers of legal services, who are online and doing due diligence based on lawyers’ digital footprints.

 Of course, you don’t have to use LinkedIn to effectively market your practice.
 But it’s a tool that helps leverage the most finite of resources — namely, time.
-It’s a way to scale yourself and your ideas at a time when most lawyers have little time available for one-on-one meetings, lunches or other social outings.
+It’s a way to scale yourself and your ideas at a time when most lawyers have little time available for one-on-one meetings, lunches, or other social outings.
 It’s not the only means of marketing that I recommend, but spending strategic, intentional time on LinkedIn is a great way to supplement other core initiatives.

-A Three-Month Plan for Getting Started
+A Three-Month Plan for Getting Started with a LinkedIn Strategy

 The thing that stops most lawyers from getting started on LinkedIn is, well, getting started.
 For someone who is not accustomed to working on the platform, its features can be overwhelming — and LinkedIn adds new features almost every month.
 Getting started can be intimidating if you don’t know the difference between status updates and publishing, or connection requests and messaging.